With that good news, we want to show you exactly how it’s possible to pack on lean mass well into your 50s, 60s, and beyond.

 Use our free calculator to determine how many calories and grams of protein, carbs, and fats you generally should be eating each day.

-This balanced macronutrient breakdown will make sure you're getting enough protein to support muscle growth, enough healthy carbs for energy, and enough healthy fats for energy and maintaining good testosterone levels.
+This balanced macronutrient breakdown will make sure you're getting enough protein to support muscle growth, enough healthy carbs for energy, and enough healthy fats for maintaining good testosterone levels.

 You can get your ideal intake of each macronutrient by using these suggested food sources: